wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-04_Restconf_Python.md

 GigabitEthernet3       10.255.250.2    YES manual administratively down down
 ```

+Code for this one can be found [here](https://github.com/wiwa1978/blog-hugo-netlify-code/blob/master/RestConf_Python/delete_interfaces_ietf.py)

 ### Use Case 5: Retrieve information (Cisco YANG model)
 What follows is merely the same as what we did already.
 Instead of using the IETF models, we will be using the Cisco specific YANG models.
 You'll notice the scripts are exactly the same.